-- Explore the field of OB and interpret various OB terms, concepts, and theories.
+- Explore the field of organizational behavior by defining and interpreting various OB terms, concepts, and theories.

 - Understand and see how OB is everywhere around you.

-- Get you applying that work psychology outlook to every aspect of your life, especially your job and daily tasks.
+- Apply that work psychology outlook to every aspect of your life, especially your job and daily tasks.

 I hope you enjoy reading, and together we can all become a little more efficient!